 As part of this year’s Tarnanthi festival AGSA is screening films every Sunday in January

-Every Sunday in January enjoy a selection of films telling Aboriginal and Torres Strait Islander stories on the big screen at AGSA, curated by Ngarrindjeri filmmaker Josh Trevorrow.
+Every Sunday in January enjoy a selection of feature and short films telling Aboriginal and Torres Strait Islander stories on the big screen at AGSA, curated by Ngarrindjeri filmmaker Josh Trevorrow.

 No bookings required, arrive early to secure a spot.
 Capacity limits apply.